 Two of the three zones are now open.
 Each one is named after a Vermont-native wild animal and marked with a sign that introduces the area and shares a bit of Native American folklore.

-At the intersection of Link and Upper World Cup is Red Fox Woods, following the path of the Bear Climb summer hiking trail.
+At the intersection of Link and Upper World Cup is Red Fox Woods, following the path of the Bear Climb summer hiking trail, which was formerly a mountain bike trail from the summit.

 While it is a path through a wooded area, it's technically not a glade.
 The trail is well defined and banks left or right on turns.
 The pitch is moderate, but it's narrow and bumpy in spots.
 The end deposits you near the end of Easy Street, givng you the option of going down Ledges or Home Stretch.